 The winter season in Australia feels really short.
 When we lived in the UK, it felt like the winter season cold weather stretched from October through until May because it was so chilly.
 Here in Australia, it’s the opposite way around.
 In many states, it feels like our warmer weather runs from mid-September until mid-May.
 The Australia winter months speed by in the blink of an eye and before we know it we’re back to the warmer months again.
 And even during an Australian winter, we can have plenty of really hot days that are hotter than a UK peak summer’s day!

 Because our winter season in Australia feels so short, it’s actually a nice change from the heat of our hot summers.
-I actually enjoy putting on jeans and wearing socks for a few weeks of the year – it makes me appreciate the hot summer weather even more.
+By the time May arrives, I actually enjoy putting on jeans and wearing socks for a few weeks of the year – it makes me appreciate the hot summer weather even more when I get a little break from it.

 These are the average temperatures for winter in Australia: